illumine/disk-benchmark/README.md

 # disk-benchmark
 A Benchmark program to test Hard Drives, SSD Drives, HBAs, RAID Adapters &amp; Storage Controllers

+Works for any Linux, POSIX or even MS DOs or Windows system as long as there is a C compiler!

 ## Synopsis

 Use this Benchmark program to test any disk  physical or virtual, local or remote.
 This is a very light C program with the following features: